Entropy of logarithmic modes: Introduction

-thanks to a combination of the entropic uncertainty principle (Section \ref{sect:EUP}) and the hyperbolic dispersive estimate (Appendix \ref{sect:hyp_disp}).
-In order to make rigorous the passage from quantum entropies at long times $H_0^{qn_0-1}(\Psi_{\h})$ to actual metric entropy for $\mu_{sc}$ at finite times $n_0$, one uses a sub-additivity argument to reduce the above inequality to
+thanks to a combination of the entropic uncertainty principle (Section \ref{sect:EUP}), which involves a time symmetrization, and the hyperbolic dispersive estimate (Appendix, Section C \ref{sect:hyp_disp}).
+In order to make rigorous the passage from quantum entropies at long times $H_0^{qn_0-1}(\Psi_{\h})$ to actual metric entropy for $\mu_{sc}$ at finite times $n_0$, one uses a sub-additivity argument to reduce the above inequality (through the ``entropic uncertainty principle" that involves a time symmetrization) to